The Impact of Ridesharing Platforms on Healthcare Access

 Abstract

-The vast majority of people in the United States do not access the recommended healthcare services, and missed opportunities for prevention are costing the country an estimated $55 billion annually.
-Healthcare access is particularly important for older patients, who face a higher risk of adverse health outcomes if potential issues are not detected early.
-The recent rise of ridesharing platforms has been proposed as one possible solution to the problem of getting patients to their healthcare appointments.
-This paper uses two exogenous shocks in Austin-the abrupt exit and re-entry of Uber and Lyft in May 2016 and May 2017-to investigate the impact of ridesharing platforms on healthcare access for Medicare patients.
-By comparing data from Medicare Part D claims in Austin and other cities in Texas, we find that while the initial exit of Uber and Lyft had an insignificant impact, their subsequent re-entry led to a 7.1% decrease in total claims filed by medical providers.
-We further show that providers with higher percentages of low-income patients, providers with higher health-risk patients, and providers who are less accessible by public transportation are disproportionately affected.
-We then demonstrate two ways that increased transportation costs, both financial and in terms of convenience, are important drivers behind the observed effect.
-First, using traffic data, we show that the presence of ridesharing corresponded to an increase in traffic, likely increasing the inconvenience of traveling to healthcare visits.
-Second, we provide evidence that the re-entry of Uber and Lyft negatively impacted nonprofit transportation organizations that serve older people and individuals with mobility problems.
-Our investigation of the mechanisms suggests that ridesharing platforms, aided by federal funding, need to devote more resources to bridging the gap between the transportation they offer and the nonprofit transportation they seem to be replacing.
+The vast majority of people in the United States do not access the recommended healthcare services, costing the country an estimated $55 billion annually in missed prevention opportunities.
+Healthcare access is especially critical for older patients, who face higher risks of adverse health outcomes when issues go undetected.
+The rise of ridesharing platforms has been proposed as a potential solution to help patients access healthcare appointments.
+This paper investigates the impact of ridesharing on healthcare access for Medicare patients in Austin, Texas, using two exogenous shocks—the exit and re-entry of Uber and Lyft in May 2016 and 2017.
+Comparing data from Medicare Part D claims in Austin and other Texas cities, we find that while Uber and Lyft’s initial exit had little effect, their re-entry led to an 8.0% decrease in total claims filed by providers.
+We show that providers with higher percentages of low-income patients, those treating high-risk patients, and those less accessible by public transport were disproportionately affected.
+We also explore two key drivers behind this effect: first, ridesharing led to increased traffic, which may have made healthcare visits more inconvenient; second, the re-entry of Uber and Lyft negatively impacted nonprofit transportation services for older individuals and those with mobility challenges.
+Our findings suggest that ridesharing platforms, aided by federal funding, need to devote more resources to bridging the gap between the transportation they offer and the nonprofit transportation they seem to be replacing.

 Keywords: Healthcare Operations, Healthcare Access, Platform Operations, Empirical Operations, Natural Experiment